 Be warned, if you do continue to use data services, the mobile provider does not have to send you any more alerts about how much you are spending.

-Please remember to take the necessary precautions to limit or control your roaming usage.
+Please remember to take the necessary precautions to limit or control your roaming data usage.